 I like my fit bit and I have to admit It's a pretty durable device.
-My FitBit has not only survived my accidentally putting it in the washer and dryer, it's also came out unscathed when it fell out of my pocket, outside of the gym – and stayed in the elements for 2 days!
+My FitBit has not only survived my accidentally putting it in the washer and dryer it's also come out unscathed when it fell out of my pocket, outside of the gym – and stayed in the elements for 2 days!

 I was shocked nobody picked it up and equally surprised I was able to find it 2 days later!